Beirut rescuers search site for possible survivor 30 days after explosion - Local News 8

 Beirut rescuers search site for possible survivor 30 days after explosion

-Rescue teams in Beirut are digging deeper into rubble Friday where signs of life were detected 30 days after a massive explosion destroyed much of the city.
+Rescue teams in Beirut are digging deeper into rubble Friday where signs of life were detected 30 days after a massive explosion destroyed much of the city’s downtown coastal area.

-Search teams swarmed to the Mar Mikhael area, a neighborhood near the epicenter of last month’s blast, on Thursday after rescue teams detected movement deep within debris, according to Lebanon state-run NNA news.
+Search teams swarmed to the Mar Mikhael area, a neighborhood near the epicenter of last month’s blast, on Thursday after rescue teams detected movement deep within debris.

-Video from the scene showed rescuers working under floodlights to remove portions of a wall with a crane as a crowd stood by, waiting for updates.
+Rescuers worked under floodlights in humid summer conditions to remove portions of a wall with a crane as a restless crowd stood by, anxious for updates.

+On Friday morning local time, thermal imaging showed body heat in the rubble, while another device picked up seven breaths, according to a member of Live Love Beirut, a non-governmental organization helping with rescue efforts.
+The group said rescuers were less than 2 meters (6.5 feet) from the location that showed signs of life.

-The search was sparked by a rescue dog that passed the destroyed building with a Chilean rescue team on Thursday and indicated signs of life, said Eddy Bita, a local non-governmental organization worker.
+The search was sparked by a rescue dog that passed the destroyed building with a Chilean rescue team on Thursday and indicated signs of life, said Eddy Bitar, a local non-governmental organization worker.

 Thermal imaging later showed two bodies — one small body curled up next to a larger body.
 A listening device also registered a respiratory cycle of 18 per minute, Bitar said.